Comprehensive Eye Exams

 - Evaluation for signs of diseases such as glaucoma, macular degeneration, diabetes, hypertension, and even cancer using high-resolution retinal imagine technology.

-- A discussion with our experienced optometrists about their findings and a tailored treatment plan for you.
-After we perform a series of vision and eye mobility tests, you will have an opportunity to thoroughly discuss our findings and treatment plans with you in terms that you can understand, acquire the glasses or contact lens prescription you need, and anything else you may require to achieve optimal eye health.
+- A discussion with our experienced optometrist about her findings and a tailored treatment plan for you.
+After we perform a series of vision and eye mobility tests, you will have an opportunity to thoroughly discuss her findings and treatment plans with you in terms that you can understand, acquire the glasses or contact lens prescription you need, and anything else you may require to achieve optimal eye health.